gardehal/shared-documentation/firebase.md

 - Cloud Firestore is Firebase's newest database for mobile app development.
 It builds on the successes of the Realtime Database with a new, more intuitive data model.
 Cloud Firestore also features richer, faster queries and scales further than the Realtime Database.
 - Realtime Database is Firebase's original database.
 It's an efficient, low-latency solution for mobile apps that require synced states across clients in realtime.

+## Kotlin connection

+Although an API is not the intended usecases for Firebase, not to even mentioning NoSql, since it has some use-cases for phone apps (Andriod apps, often developed in Kotlin) it is possible with some rigging.
+First off all, this requires a set up database.
+For some reason, (Cloud) Firestore Database seems to be working best for this.

+The following list of files and functionalities are required:
+- A third party package for Firebase.
+E.g. Maven: com.google.firebase.FirebaseApp
+- A JSON string with the following keys and secrets:
+  - FIREBASE_URL
+  - FIREBASE_TYPE
+  - FIREBASE_PROJECT_ID
+  - FIREBASE_PRIVATE_KEY_ID
+  - FIREBASE_PRIVATE_KEY
+  - FIREBASE_CLIENT_EMAIL
+  - FIREBASE_CLIENT_ID
+  - FIREBASE_AUTH_URI
+  - FIREBASE_TOKEN_URI
+  - FIREBASE_AUTH_PROVIDER_X509_CERT_URL
+  - FIREBASE_CLIENT_X509_CERT_URL
+- A method that initializes Firebase and gets the instance of the app, early in the startup (after you read the secrets from your config-sources)

+## JS/Node connection

+TODO